(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Most patients with anthrax present within 1 to 6 days of exposure, but for inhalation anthrax, the incubation period can be > 6 weeks.

-Cutaneous anthrax begins as a painless, pruritic, red-brown papule 1 to 10 days after exposure to infective spores.
+Cutaneous anthrax begins as a painless, pruritic, red-brown papule that forms 1 to 10 days after exposure to infective spores.
 The papule enlarges with a surrounding zone of brawny erythema and marked edema.
 Vesiculation and induration are present.
 Central ulceration follows, with serosanguineous exudation and formation of a black eschar (the malignant pustule).
 Local lymphadenopathy is common, occasionally with malaise, myalgia, headache, fever, nausea, and vomiting.
 It may take several weeks for the wound to heal and the edema to resolve.

 Gastrointestinal anthrax ranges from asymptomatic to fatal.
 Fever, nausea, vomiting, abdominal pain, and bloody diarrhea are common.
 Ascites may be present.
 Intestinal necrosis and septicemia with potentially lethal toxicity ensue.